XinleiYu-Leo/Xinlei-leo.github.io/_pages/project.md

 Master's Project
 ---

-**Ongoing Project: Wearable Electrotactile Rendering Deivce**
+**Ongoing Project: Wearable Electrotactile Rendering Device**

-Coming Soon.
+Working on a haptic project that investigates the human perception of and emotional response to electro-tactile stimulation.
+The further goal is to build a personalize and pleasant electro-tactile device that works seamlessly with other stimulus modalities such as visual and auditory.

 ---